-1-Sentence-Summary: The Obstacle Is The Way is a modern take on the ancient philosophy of Stoicism, which helps you endure the struggles of life with endurance and resilience, by drawing lessons from how ancient heroes, former presidents, modern actors and athletes turned adversity into success thanks to the power of perception, action and will.
+1-Sentence-Summary: The Obstacle Is The Way is a modern take on the ancient philosophy of Stoicism, which helps you endure the struggles of life with grace and resilience by drawing lessons from ancient heroes, former presidents, modern actors, athletes, and how they turned adversity into success thanks to the power of perception, action, and will.

 Read in: 4 minutes